volcengine/SecureUnionID/README.md

 ```

 **For Java User**
 The Java source code is under the bindings/java directory.

+Please make sure java SDK is installed.
+Please change the `JAVA_HOME` of the
+`Makefile` in bindings/java to be your own JAVA SDK path.
+Then run the
-Run the following command:
+following command:
 ```
 cd bindings/java && make
 ```